An Optimization-Based Framework for Solving Forward-Backward Stochastic Differential Equations: Convergence Analysis and Error Bounds: Main Results

 Combining Lemma~\ref{lemma:mu-norm} and Theorem~\ref{theorem:the-Picard-interpretations-of-BML-values} concludes that a trial solution has zero BML value if and only if it is a fixed point of \(\Phi\).

-\begin{proposition}[Zero BML Value Solution] Let \((\tilde{y},\tilde{z})\) be a point in the solution space \(\mathcal{M}[0,T]\).
-Then, its BML value for FBSDE~\eqref{eq:FBSDE} equals zero if and only if it is a part of an adapted solution of that FBSDE. \end{proposition}
+\begin{corollary}[Zero BML Value Solution] Let \((\tilde{y},\tilde{z})\) be a point in the solution space \(\mathcal{M}[0,T]\).
+Then, its BML value for FBSDE~\eqref{eq:FBSDE} equals zero if and only if it is a part of an adapted solution of that FBSDE. \end{corollary}